Skip to Main Content

 Risk of bleeding increases further once INR is greater than 8.
 You should:

-• Give phytomenadione (vitamin K) either orally or intravenously depending on presence of bleeding
+• give phytomenadione (vitamin K) either orally (off-label use of intravenous formulation) or intravenously depending on presence of bleeding

-• Repeated dose of phytomenadione (vitamin K) if INR still too high after 24 hours
+• repeat dose of phytomenadione (vitamin K) if INR still too high after 24 hours

 Bibliography